MicrosoftDocs/mixed-reality/mixed-reality-docs/_OVERHAUL_/mr-learning-asa-03.md

 ![mr-learning-asa](images/mr-learning-asa/asa-03-section2-step1-1.png)

-Follow the same steps as in the [configuring the buttons to operate the scene](mrlearning-asa-ch1.md#configuring-the-buttons-to-operate-the-scene) instructions from the previous tutorial to configure the **Pressable Button Holo Lens 2 (Script)** component and the **Interactable (Script)** component on each of the two buttons:
+Follow the same steps as in the [configuring the buttons to operate the scene](mr-learning-asa-02.md#configuring-the-buttons-to-operate-the-scene) instructions from the previous tutorial to configure the **Interactable (Script)** component on each of the two buttons:

 * For the **SaveAzureAnchorIdToDisk** object, assign the AnchorModuleScript > **SaveAzureAnchorIdToDisk ()** function.
 * For the **GetAzureAnchorIdFromDisk** object, assign the AnchorModuleScript > **GetAzureAnchorIdFromDisk ()** function.

 If you build the updated application to your HoloLens, you can now persist Azure Spatial Anchors between app sessions by saving the Azure Anchor ID.
 To test it out, you can follow these steps:

-1. Move the Rocket Launcher experience to desired location.
+1. Move the Rover experience to desired location.
 2. Start Azure Session.
-3. Create Azure Anchor (creates anchors at the location of the Rocket Launcher experience).
+3. Create Azure Anchor (creates anchors at the location of the Rover experience).
 4. Save Azure Anchor ID to Disk.
 5. Restart the application.
 6. Get Azure Anchor from Disk (loads the anchor ID you just saved).
 7. Start Azure Session.
-8. Find Azure Anchor (positions the Rocket Launcher experience at the location from step 3).
+8. Find Azure Anchor (positions the Rover experience at the location from step 3).

 > [!NOTE]
 > To fully restart the application, after exiting the immersive app view, the app window in the mixed reality home needs to be closed before relaunching the application from the Start menu.
 For additional details, you can refer to the [Using apps on HoloLens](https://docs.microsoft.com/hololens/holographic-home#using-apps-on-hololens) documentation.

-## Share Azure Anchors between multiple devices
+## Share Azure Anchors between devices

 In this section, you will learn how to share the Azure Anchor ID between multiple devices.
 This will allow multiple devices to query Azure for the same anchor ID, allowing the anchored holograms to be spatially aligned.
 Spatial alignment, i.e. seeing the same holograms in the same physical location between multiple devices, is key to local shared experiences in the HoloLens 2.

-There are many ways to transfer Azure Anchor IDs between devices, including methods outlined in the the [Multi-user capabilities tutorials](mrlearning-sharing(photon)-ch1.md) series.
+There are many ways to transfer Azure Anchor IDs between devices, including methods outlined in the the [Multi-user capabilities tutorials](mr-learning-sharing-02.md) series.
 In this example, you will use a simple web service to upload and download anchor IDs between devices.

 In the Hierarchy window, expand the **ButtonParent_ShareAnchorId** object which contains two buttons; one button for uploading the Azure Anchor ID to the web server, and another for downloading the ID from the web server:

 ![mr-learning-asa](images/mr-learning-asa/asa-03-section3-step1-1.png)

-Follow the same steps as in the [configuring the buttons to operate the scene](mrlearning-asa-ch1.md#configuring-the-buttons-to-operate-the-scene) instructions from the previous tutorial to configure the **Pressable Button Holo Lens 2 (Script)** component and the **Interactable (Script)** component on each of the two buttons:
+Follow the same steps as in the [configuring the buttons to operate the scene](mr-learning-asa-02.md#configuring-the-buttons-to-operate-the-scene) instructions from the previous tutorial to configure the **Interactable (Script)** component on each of the two buttons:

 * For the **ShareAzureAnchorIdToNetwork** object, assign the AnchorModuleScript > **ShareAzureAnchorIdToNetwork ()** function.
 * For the **GetAzureAnchorIdFromNetwork** object, assign the AnchorModuleScript > **GetAzureAnchorIdFromNetwork ()** function.

 If you build the updated application to two HoloLens devices, you can now achieve spatial alignment between them by sharing the Azure Anchor ID.
 To test it out, you can follow these steps:

-1. On HoloLens device 1: Move the Rocket Launcher experience to desired location.
+1. On HoloLens device 1: Move the Rover experience to desired location.
 2. On HoloLens device 1: Start Azure Session.
-3. On HoloLens device 1: Create Azure Anchor (creates anchors at the location of the Rocket Launcher experience).
+3. On HoloLens device 1: Create Azure Anchor (creates anchors at the location of the Rover experience).
 4. On HoloLens device 1: Share Azure Anchor ID to Network.
 5. On HoloLens device 2: Start the application.
 6. On HoloLens device 2: Get Shared Anchor ID from Network (fetches the anchor ID just shared from HoloLens device 1).
 7. On HoloLens device 2: Start Azure Session.
-8. On HoloLens device 2: Find Azure Anchor (positions the Rocket Launcher experience at the location from step 3).
+8. On HoloLens device 2: Find Azure Anchor (positions the Rover experience at the location from step 3).

 > [!TIP]
 > If you only have one HoloLens, you can still test the functionality by restarting the application instead of using a second HoloLens device.